Complete Guide on website development life cycle

 Identify the Purpose:

-The site's purpose is the basis for its design.
-It's crucial to know the website's main goal.
-Is it to promote products, present data, build a community, or showcase a portfolio?
+The purpose of the site forms the foundation of its design.
+It's important to understand the website's main goal whether it's to promote products, present data, build a community, or showcase a portfolio.
+Defining this purpose guides key decisions about the site's structure, layout, and features.

 Target Audience: